 Because of WildFly's class loading, the method SolverFactory.createFromXmlResource() might not find the solver configuration and throw an IllegalArgumentException.
 Instead use:

 16.4.2.
 OSGi

-The optaplanner-core jar includes OSGi metadata to function properly in an OSGi environment too.
+The optaplanner-core jar includes OSGi metadata in its MANIFEST.MF file to function properly in an OSGi environment too.